renner/addon-registry/README.md

         print("Name: " + addon.getName());
     }

-Further you will be able to register your add-on like this:
+Eventually add-ons should register themselves to the registry like this:

     registry.register(new Addon("name", "entrypoint"));